sparrow-platform/sparrow/README.md

 Twilio/Unification engine: <a name="unification"></a><br>
 We use Twilio chatbot engine for capturing messages from chat applications and forwarding it to Sparrow Middleware.
 (Check more info at - https://github.com/sparrow-platform/community-connect-middleware)

+<br><br>
+Broadcast to multiple platforms <a name="broadcast"></a>
+We use combination of Social media platform webhooks, Twilio and Selenium to broadcast messages coming from Sparrow to various Social media platforms.
+(Check more info at - https://github.com/sparrow-platform/broadcast-engine)

 ## Middleware <a name="middleware"></a>
 Sparrow Middleware handles routing messages received from users to correct apps / medical experts.
 Its the 'Many to Many' routing engine for various chat apps, sparrow applets, social media platforms, networks, etc. (More details on middleware repo - https://github.com/sparrow-platform/community-connect-middleware)

 ## Sparrow AI<a name="AI"></a>